 While riding at dawn, at dusk, at night or at other times of poor visibility:

-Ride slowly.

-- Avoid areas of heavy traffic, dark areas, and roads with speed limits over 35mph. - Avoid road hazards.
+- Ride slowly. - Avoid areas of heavy traffic, dark areas, and roads with speed limits over 35mph. - Avoid road hazards. - If possible, ride on routes already familiar to you.

 BICYCLING IN TRAFFIC